houndci/hound/CONTRIBUTING.md

     **NOTE:** If you don't need Hound to communicate with your local machine, you may skip steps 3-6.
     Designers, you don't need ngrok for the purpose of making css changes and running the app locally.

-1. Make sure that postgres and redis, are both installed and running locally.
+1. Make sure that postgres, and redis, are both installed and running locally.

 1. Ngrok allows GitHub to make requests via webhook to start a build.
 Sign up for a free [ngrok] account and create a `~/.ngrok` file with the following: